Ablade Glover

-Ablade Glover FGA FRSA CV (born 1934) is a Ghanaian artist and educator.
+Ablade Glover FGA FRSA CV (born 1934) is a Ghanaian painter and educator.
 He has exhibited widely, building an international reputation over several decades, as well as being regarded as a seminal figure on the West African art scene.
-His work is held in many prestigious private and public collections, which include the Imperial Palace of Japan, the UNESCO headquarters in Paris and Chicago's O'Hare International Airport.
-He has received several national and international awards, including the Order of the Volta in Ghana, and is a Life Fellow of the Royal Society of Arts, London.
+His work is held in many prestigious private and public collections, which include the Imperial Palace of Japan, the UNESCO headquarters in Paris, France, and O'Hare International Airport, Chicago, United States.

+Glover has received several national and international awards, including the Order of the Volta in Ghana, and he is a Life Fellow of the Royal Society of Arts in London.
 He was Associate Professor, Head of the Department of Art Education and Dean of the College of Art at the Kwame Nkrumah University of Science and Technology until 1994.

 Early life and education

-Born in the La community of Accra in what was then the Gold Coast (present-day Ghana), Emmanuel Ablade Glover had his early education at Presbyterian mission schools.
+Born in the La community of Accra, in what was then the Gold Coast (present-day Ghana), Emmanuel Ablade Glover had his early education at Presbyterian mission schools.
 He had his teacher training education at the Kwame Nkrumah University of Science and Technology, Kumasi (1957–58), before winning a scholarship to study textile design at London's Central School of Art and Design (1959–62).

-Glover returned to Ghana to teach for a while, before another scholarship, given by Kwame Nkrumah, enabled Glover to study art education at the University of Newcastle upon Tyne (1964–65), where he began to use the tool that shaped his technique when his teacher suggested a palette knife to apply paint, rather than brushes.
-Glover went on to further his education in the US, first at Kent State University, where he earned his master's degree, and then at Ohio State University where he was awarded a PhD in 1974.
+Glover returned to Ghana to teach for a while, before another scholarship, given by Kwame Nkrumah, enabled Glover to study art education at the University of Newcastle upon Tyne (1964–65); it was there that Glover began to use the tool that shaped his technique when his teacher suggested a palette knife to apply paint, rather than brushes.
+Glover went on to further his education in the US, first at Kent State University, where he earned his master's degree, and then at Ohio State University, where he was awarded a PhD in 1974.

 Career

 Academic

 Returning to Ghana after receiving his doctorate, Glover taught for the next two decades at the College of Art in the University of Kumasi, becoming Department Head and College Dean.
-He rose to the rank of an associate professor within that period.
+He rose to the rank of associate professor within that period.

 Artists Alliance Gallery

 He founded the Accra-based Artists Alliance Gallery, which has roots in an earlier gallery he founded in the 1960s and in its new incarnation was opened by Kofi Annan in 2008.
-As well as being an outlet for Glover's own work, this gallery features the work of other significant artists such as Owusu-Ankomah and George O. Hughes, together with collectible local artifacts.
+As well as being an outlet for Glover's own work, this gallery features the work of other significant Ghanaian artists such as Owusu-Ankomah and George O. Hughes, together with collectible local artifacts.